TSnark/btc-2-private-eth/README.md

 This DApp performs the following steps:

-1. Queries the latest price of the pair zBTC/ETH on Uniswap
+1. Queries the latest price of the pair zBTC/ETH on Uniswap V2

 2. Sets up a REN VM mint and transfer to convert BTC into zBTC Once the transfer is confirmed

 3. Mints new zBTC using the REN VM signature

-4. Converts zBTC into ETH
+4. Converts zBTC into ETH on Uniswap V2

 5. Deposits ETH into Tornado Cash